 - A link to your contact page

-- A call to comment below and answer a question e.g. what is your favourite way to use turmeric?
+- Asking them to comment below and answer a question e.g. what is your favourite way to use turmeric?

 - A call to share the blog with those who might benefit